EllaTheCat/dopamine-2020/README.md

 # dopamine-2020 - Customising the i3 tiling window manager.

-## About Me
-I'm suffering cognitve decline.
-This project was too ambitious, The architecture is broken.
-I'm not a quittter, but I am realistic.

 ## What's in the repository?

 This repository consists of the config and scripts I'm using with i3